Deep-MI/FastSurfer/INSTALL.md

 ## Linux

-Recommendation: 8 GB CPU RAM, NVIDIA GPU with 8GB RAM
+Recommendation: 8 GB CPU RAM, NVIDIA GPU with 8GB RAM (minimal: 2GB GPU RAM can work with special flags).
-Minimal: 8GB CPU RAM, 2 GB GPU RAM

 You can also run a non-GPU (CPU only) but that will be much slower.
-Non NVIDIA GPU architectures have not been tested.
+Non NVIDIA GPU architectures are not supported.

 ### Singularity